ugwuonas/COVID19-Data-Importation/README.md

 # COVID-19 Data Import
-The Covid 19 pandemic has wreaked havoc and led to the dramatic loss of lives and livelihoods.
-Its impact continues to affect the way we live and interact.
-In this project, I analyzed sample data related to COVID-19 cases as recorded from January 2019 to December 2020.
+This repo contains code for downloading and loading data into PostgreSQL, SQL queries for analyzing the sample data related to COVID-19 cases as recorded from January 2019 to December 2020, and screenshots of the outputs from running the queries.

-This repository contains:
-- ### covid19_data_import.ipynb
+## Files
-     This script downloads a CSV file containing COVID-19 data from the provided URL and imports it into a PostgreSQL database.
-It utilizes the `psycopg2` library to establish a connection with the database, the requests, os, csv, and pandas libraries.
+-  `covid19_data_import.ipynb`: This script downloads a CSV file containing COVID-19 data from the provided URL and imports it into a PostgreSQL database.
+It utilizes the psycopg2 library to establish a connection with the database, the requests, os, csv, and pandas libraries.
-- ### SQL_Queries
-    This is an SQL file containing all the queries used to analyze and generate insight from the data.
+-  `SQL_Queries`: This is an SQL file containing all the queries used to analyze and generate insight from the data.
-- ### Outputs folder
-    This folder contains screenshots of the outputs from running the queries.
+-  `Outputs folder`: This folder contains screenshots of the outputs from running the queries.

 ## Prerequisites
 Before running the code, ensure that the following prerequisites are met: